autumn-info-442a/Homework1/Homework2.md

 In settings there are:

 * **Set Messages**
-  - 2 Radio buttons for pre-made messages in "Motivational" or "Screen Time" categories, user can select multiple categories (these radio buttons allow for **multiple*
+  - 2 Radio buttons for pre-made messages in "Motivational" or "Screen Time" categories, user can select multiple categories (these radio buttons allow for **multiple**
     selections)
   - 1 Textbox for user to type a custom message (50 characters max), clicking add button saves locally

 * **Message Frequency**
   - Dropdown 1: # of Videos (int 1-5)
-  - Dropdown 2: Duration of Message (int 5-30, multiples of 5 only)

 * **Pre-Made Messages**
   - Displays messages based on which radio buttons are selected in **Set Messages**